Minimum alcohol price would prevent harm, experts say

 The Welsh government has already proposed a minimum alcohol price of 50p per unit.

-It could become law as part of a Public Health Bill for Wales planned for early 2015.'Effective mechanism'
+It could become law as part of a Public Health Bill for Wales planned for early 2015.

 The report follows a request by Health Minister Mark Drakeford in January that the Advisory Panel on Substance Misuse look at the idea of minimum pricing.